-Structure data Develop solutions Structure information from various sources into suitable formats for analysis Identify and apply relevant technical knowledge and skills to analyse a specific problem Use structured information to identify evidence-based solutions Select appropriate courses of action using an ethical framework Identify the solution which is the best fit with acceptance criteria and objectives
+Structure data: Develop solutions: • Structure information from various sources into suitable formats for analysis.
+Identify and apply relevant technical knowledge and skills to analyse a specific problem.
+Use structured information to identify evidence-based solutions.
+Select appropriate courses of action using an ethical framework.
+Identify the solution which is the best fit with acceptance criteria and objectives.

-- apply FRS 102 Section 2 Concepts and Pervasive Principles to identify the financial effects of transactions; - apply knowledge of UK GAAP through explanation and calculation; - prepare and present financial statements (including disclosure), or extracts (both single entity and consolidated, using proformas), in conformity with UK GAAP; - explain the principal differences between UK GAAP and IFRS® Standards; and - identify ethical issues and use ethical codes to formulate solutions and provide advice.
+- apply FRS 102 Section 2 Concepts and Pervasive Principles to identify the financial effects of transactions; - apply knowledge of UK GAAP through explanation and calculation; - prepare and present financial statements (including disclosure), or extracts (both single entity and consolidated, using proformas), in conformity with UK GAAP; - analyse and interpret information to provide useful insights into performance, and identity inconsistencies and limitations of information;

-- Recognise bias and varying quality in data and evidence

-- Identify faults in arguments

-- Exercise ethical judgement

-- Identify related issues in scenarios - Appraise ethical, public interest and regulatory issues
+- explain the principal differences between UK GAAP and IFRS® Accounting Standards; and - identify ethical issues and use ethical codes to formulate solutions and provide advice.

+Apply professional scepticism and critical thinking: Relate issues to the environment: • Recognise bias and varying quality in data and evidence.
+Identify inconsistencies of information presented.
+Identify faults in arguments.
+Exercise ethical judgement.
+Identify related issues in scenarios.
+Identify limitations of information presented.
+Appraise ethical, public interest and regulatory issues. н HOW SKILLS ARE ASSESSED: